Internal audit

-Internal auditing is an independent, objective assurance and consulting activity designed to add value and improve an organization's operations.
+Internal auditing is an internally-administered assurance and consulting activity designed to add value and improve an organization's operations.
 It helps an organization accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes.
 Internal auditing might achieve this goal by providing insight and recommendations based on analyses and assessments of data and business processes.
 With commitment to integrity and accountability, internal auditing provides value to governing bodies and senior management as an objective source of independent advice.
-Professionals called internal auditors are employed by organizations to perform the internal auditing activity.
+Professionals called internal auditors are employed within organizations to perform the internal auditing activity.

 The scope of internal auditing within an organization may be broad and may involve topics such as an organization's governance, risk management and management controls over: efficiency/effectiveness of operations (including safeguarding of assets), the reliability of financial and management reporting, and compliance with laws and regulations.
 Internal auditing may also involve conducting proactive fraud audits to identify potentially fraudulent acts; participating in fraud investigations under the direction of fraud investigation professionals, and conducting post investigation fraud audits to identify control breakdowns and establish financial loss.

 Internal auditors are not responsible for the execution of company activities; they advise management and the board of directors (or similar oversight body) regarding how to better execute their responsibilities.
 As a result of their broad scope of involvement, internal auditors may have a variety of higher educational and professional backgrounds.